- Regenerative Medicine

 - Spinal Disorders

 Jason M. Cuéllar, M.D., Ph.D. is a fellowship-trained orthopaedic spine surgeon practicing in Beverly Hills and Los Angeles, CA. He provides compassionate treatment of patients with spinal disorders; both non-surgical and surgical.
 He focuses on total disk replacement (artificial disk replacement) and minimally invasive spine surgery.
 In addition, he provides non-operative treatment of knee pain, including injections of a novel biologic therapy for mild and moderate osteoarthritis.
-He is affiliated with the Cedars-Sinai Spine Center of Excellence and Dr. Todd H. Lanman of Lanman Spinal Neurosurgery.
+He is an Assistant Professor of Orthopaedic Surgery at Cedars-Sinai Medical Center and is affiliated with the Cedars-Sinai Spine Center of Excellence and Dr. Todd H. Lanman of Lanman Spinal Neurosurgery.
 Dr. Cuéllar will spend as much time with you as you need to make sure you receive the treatment you deserve.

 Prior to medical school, Dr. Jason Cuéllar completed an undergraduate degree in Neurobiology, Physiology and Behavior at U.C.
 Davis, followed by a Ph.D. in Molecular, Cellular and Integrative Physiology, where he researched the mechanisms of pain and pain pathophysiology within the spinal cord.
 He had an early interest in how exactly a disc herniation causes pain at the molecular level.